 In that last round around the block, someone finally explains that the Pastroudis has shut down, and a new upmarket restaurant chain, Abu El Sid, has moved into the building.
 Indeed we have passed Abu Sid several times.
 Exhausted we go back through the rain to the Café Delices for a slice of high-calorie Chocolate Cake.

 Our last day in Alexandria is almost over.
-It had been raining the whole day, the streets have turned into rivers, we are wet and cold and we spent the better part of the day on researching a topic that didn’t work out.
+It had been raining the whole day, the streets have turned into rivers, we are wet and cold and we spent the better part of the day on researching coffee in Alexandria.
+We have the feeling that it didn’t work out as a topic for our Egypt guidebook.
 Finally we decide to have a quick look at some colonial buildings we have marked on a map before it gets dark.
-And then, quite unexpectedly, we find a good story for the guidebook and another atmospheric Greek coffee-shop: Sofianopoulos!
+And then, quite unexpectedly, we find a good story for the Egypt guidebook and another atmospheric Greek coffee-shop: Sofianopoulos!